-Overall, if your products are self-explanatory and your customers usually purchase multiple items at a time, you will save them a lot of hassle by setting up bulk buying functionality.
+Overall, if your products are self-explanatory and your customers usually purchase multiple items at a time, you’ll save them a lot of hassle by setting up bulk buying functionality.

-How to Make a WooCommerce Bulk Order Form (In 4 Steps)
+How To Make A WooCommerce Bulk Order Form (In 5 Steps)

 Now that we’ve covered the benefits of using a WooCommerce bulk order form, we’ll show you how to create one.
 Note that you’ll need to download, install, and activate our WooCommerce Wholesale Order Form plugin before following the steps below.
 Let’s dive right in!